Personally I’m always ready to learn, although I do not always like being taught.—Winston Churchill, British prime minister

 Every marketing person will tell you that customer interviews provide deep insights on the product, its promotion, your sales team effectiveness, and your company strategy.
 What they often fail to do is explain, exactly, how to conduct an interviewing program.

 You’ll be amazed at how much information clients will share—if only someone cares enough to ask.
 If you want to know what customers are saying, just ask ‘em!
-But don’t think of it as research; think of these client interactions as conversations, not an interviews or surveys.
+But don’t think of it as research; think of these client interactions as conversations, not interviews or surveys.

 Interviewing clients: a field guide is a three-part series, including: